 This motherboard supports two IDE channels, Primary and Secondary.
-It has two IDE device connectors onboard which support IDE devices running in any data transfer mode up to ATA-133.
+It has two IDE device connectors onboard which support IDE devices running in any data transfer mode up to ATA-100.
 Each IDE connector supports two drives, a Master and a Slave.
 The drives connect to the motherboard with an IDE ribbon cable.
 IDE cables have three connectors on them, one that plugs into a drive connector on the board and the other two that connect to IDE devices.
 The connector at the end of the cable is for the Master drive.
 The connector in the middle of the cable is for the Slave drive.

-There are several types of IDE ribbon cable, supporting transfer modes up through ATA-33, ATA-66, ATA-100 or ATA-133.
+There are three types of IDE ribbon cable, supporting transfer modes up through ATA-33, ATA-66 or ATA-100.
 You must use a cable that supports the transfer mode of the fastest device connected to it.
-For example, if both an ATA-33 mode and an ATA-100 mode device are connected to the same cable, the cable must support ATA-100 mode in order for the ATA-100 device to achieve maximum performance.
+For example, if both an ATA-66 mode and an ATA-100 mode device are connected to the same cable, the cable must support ATA-100 mode to achieve maximum performance.